Tree Advisory Board

 Tree City Awards

 The City has been designated as a “Tree City” from the National Arbor Day Foundation for the last 37 years and has also earned the Foundation's Growth Award for the last 11 years.
-To qualify for Tree City USA, the city must meet the following four standards established by The Arbor Day Foundation and the National Association of State Foresters.
+To qualify for Tree City USA, the City must meet certain criteria established by The Arbor Day Foundation and the National Association of State Foresters.
 The Growth Award requires cities to go above and beyond these criteria.